juepi/PIO-ESP32-Rememberall/README.md

 Place the 2 DLL files in a `lib` subdirectory of the place where the feeder script resides.
 **Note:** In order to make the german "umlauts conversion" work correctly, you need to make sure that the script is saved **UTF8-BOM** encoded locally.

+## Pushbutton functions
+The (optional) pushbutton has 2 functions:
+* Short Press: acknowledge the current event as described above
+* Long Press: Toggle WiFi up/down (useful e.g. for OTA-flashing)

+Note that the pushbutton cannot wake the ESP while in DeepSleep, so the button will only react during active reminding periods.

 ## Photos
 Here are 2 photos from my Rememberall: